 Gluten-Free, Healthy, and Delicious

-Green masala jowar roti, also known as jolada rotti, are gluten-free pancakes made from sorghum flour.
+Green jowar roti, also known as jolada rotti, are gluten-free pancakes made from sorghum flour.
 They are a healthy option for breakfast, lunch, or dinner.
 Jowar, or sorghum, is a gluten-free whole grain, and it is a rich source of fiber and protein.
 Including jowar in your diet has many health benefits.